 To us, practicing sustainable, community-based farming is just as important as growing good food.

-Much of the 80 acres of woods, rolling grassland, and gardens that make up Bluestem Farm were fallow for nearly 50 years.
+Much of the 80 acres of woods, rolling grassland, and gardens that make up Bluestem Farm were fallow from the early sixties until 2012, when we came to own the land.
 During that time, the farm’s many habitats were protected in an interconnected patchwork vibrant with plant and animal life.

-Today, we’re carefully transitioning the land back to working farmland in a way that continues to protect wild spaces, pollinators, and birds.
-Our farming practices include careful rotational grazing, organic growing methods, and minimal inputs.
-We are awaiting the return of our organic certification paperwork in late summer 2014, and are proud to offer our members and customers plentiful, varied diets straight through the long winters of northwest lower Michigan.
+Today, we’re carefully transitioning the our property back to working farmland in a way that continues to protect the land.
+Our farming practices include managed intensive rotational grazing, certified organic growing methods, and zero chemical inputs.
+We are proud to offer our members and customers certified organic vegetables and plentiful, varied diets straight through both the gorgeous summers and long winters of northwest lower Michigan.